MrRazamataz/notes/Geography/Urban Issues.md

 * Workers work 70-80 hours a week
 * Workers have to stand for 8.12 hours shifts.
 * Farm land destroyed from constructing the factory.

+#### AID:
+##### Cao Lanh Bridge Mekong Delta:
+* Purpose: `Improve transport: Faster trade between farm -> where they sell.
+Made it easier to export.`
+* Facts:
+`Used by 170,000 people a day`
+`Built between 2013-2018`
+`90% of Vietnam's rice is exported from this area`
+* Benefits: `If Vietnam gets richer they will trade more with Australia so Australia can make more money selling things to the Vietnamese.`

 ## ----------